 is perfect for a day out.
 Head to Hanagae Beach, the largest shore on Muuido Island, with a kilometer-long sandy beach.
 From Muuido you can also walk to Silmido during low tide and So-Muuido in the south via a walking bridge.
 Check out our full post here here.

 Seonjaedo is another beautiful island located southwest of Seoul.
-If you head there at low tide around 10am, the water will reveal a path which will lead you to Mokseom Island.
-Mokseom island is a tiny island, only accessible at low tide.
+If you head there at low tide around 10 am, the water will reveal a path that will lead you to Mokseom Island.
+Mokseom Island is a tiny island, only accessible at low tide.

 Not far from Incheon International Airport, Eurwangni Beach is also one of the most representative beaches on the West Coast.
 In addition to its magnificent view and white sand, the shallow waters of the beach allow children to swim safely.

-You want to check other awesome beaches?
+Do you want to check out other awesome beaches?
 Here is the list of the 25 best beaches in Korea!

 18. Sindo, Sido and Modo Island